vamseeachanta/pyintegrity/README.md

 # Summary

 **#TODO**
 - Refactor input file as follows
-    - Divide app configuration data from input file to avoid confusion
-    - Extract pipe capacity evaluation as a separate library (i.e. github and pypi)
+    - Refer to pipe capacity evaluation from pipecapacity (i.e. github and pypi). simplifies master input file further
 - Currently .xlsx is supported for wall thickness grid data.
 Change to simple .csv
 - Results are dumped into single folder
     - Divide them into high-level and detailed results into respective folders
-- The detailed technical steps implemented pyintegrity are to be documented.
+- The detailed documentation of pyintegrity technical steps.

 # Usage